Qix-/arua-meta/README.md

 in place at compile time.

-As well, for those functions you know can't be statically evaluated, you can always slip in a compiler directive to instruct the compiler to inline if possible.
+As well, for those functions you know can't be statically evaluated, you can always slip in a compiler detail to instruct the compiler to inline if possible.

 #### Where does the language draw the line between compiler-related constructs?